What is PEN Ukraine?

 The International PEN Club was founded in 1921 in London at the initiative of writers John Galsworthy and Catherine Amy Dawson-Scott.
 Galsworthy became the organization's first president, and its first members included Herbert Wells, Bernard Shaw and Joseph Conrad.

 PEN became one of the first international human rights organizations, as well as the first international writers' association.
-The main values of the PEN are enshrined in its Charter, which was ratified in 1948.
-PEN opposes all forms of discrimination and restrictions on freedom of expression, promotes understanding between peoples and protects the cultural heritage of mankind.
+The main values of PEN are enshrined in its Charter, which was ratified in 1948.
+PEN opposes all forms of discrimination and restrictions on freedom of expression, promotes understanding between peoples, and protects the cultural heritage of mankind.

 3. What is the structure of PEN in the world?

 Today, there are 146 national PEN centers in the world.
 The International PEN Headquarters, which coordinates and advises other centers, is located in London.
-The largest PEN center in the world is the American one, with 7,200 members.

 Priorities in the activities of national PEN centers can be determined by the cultural and political situation in a particular country.